Oleksandr Usyk: Usyk vs. Bellew

-After calling out Tony Bellew (30-2-1, 20 KOs) after winning the tournament, Bellew responded via social media that he would accept the fight; however, he stated the fight would need to take place in 2018 and be for the undisputed cruiserweight championship.
+After calling out Tony Bellew (30–2–1, 20 KOs) after winning the tournament, Bellew responded via social media that he would accept the fight; however, he stated the fight would need to take place in 2018 and be for the undisputed cruiserweight championship.
 Bellew believed a fight at heavyweight would not be as appealing as he would not gain much with a win.
 Bellew also stated it would be his last fight as a professional.
 By the end of July, it was said the fight would likely take place in November 2018 in London.
 After positive meetings between Bellew's promoter Eddie Hearn and K2's Alexander Krassyuk, on 20 August, Boxing Scene reported the fight was likely to take place on 10 November 2018.
 A week later, K2 Promotions confirmed the date of the fight.
-On 5 September, the WBA ordered Usyk to start negotiating with Denis Lebedev (30-2, 22 KO), who was their 'champion in recess' and gave them until the first week of October 2018 to complete negotiations.
+On 5 September, the WBA ordered Usyk to start negotiating with Denis Lebedev (30–2, 22 KOs), who was their 'champion in recess' and gave them until the first week of October 2018 to complete negotiations.
 There was said to be a stumbling block for the potential Usyk vs. Bellew fight.
 According to Hearn, the fight was likely to be pushed back to 2019.
 Prior to negotiations, Bellew stated the fight must happen in 2018.